fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 - Should users of my class be able to directly change the state represented by an instance variable?
 If so, then I have to use a setter.
 Otherwise, no setters unless I make them private (again, private does not stop other instance methods from changing state).

 Also consider: having all your state accessed by an instance variable (i.e. __not__ through a getter/setter method) makes it really easy to see where your state is being set and used.

-In summary:
-- A subclass inherits the methods of the superclass.
-- Instance variables and their values are not inheritable.
-- Attribute getters and setters are methods, so they are inheritable.
-- Attribute names and their values are just instance variables and values, so they are not inheritable.
-- State is __tied directly to individual objects__, so is not inheritable.

 #### Naming convention
 Finally, as a convention, Rubyists typically want to name those getter and setter methods using the same name as the instance variable they are exposing and setting.